-Section 9B(7) deals with the situation where a taxpayer has acquired shares in a listed company on various dates and disposes of some of them.
+Section 9B(7) deals with the situation in which a taxpayer has acquired shares in a listed company on various dates and disposes of some of them.
 It then becomes necessary to identify which shares have been disposed of in order to determine whether they have been held for the qualifying five-year period.
 For this purpose section 9B(7) prescribes the FIFO method.

 Example 7 - Compulsory use of FIFO

-Facts: Y purchased and sold the following shares in B Ltd:
+Y purchased and sold the following shares in B Ltd:

 Purchases Sales

 Year 1 500

 Year 3 1 000

 Year 7 1 500

 Year 8 400

 Year 9 1 400

-Result: If Y made an election under section 9B -
+If Y made an election under section 9B -

-(a) the 400 shares disposed of in year 8 will represent affected shares under the FIFO method, as they form part of the 500 shares purchased on 30 June year 1 and were thus held for a continuous period of at least five years; and

-(b) affected shares, namely purchased in year 1 plu The remaining 300 sha 0 shares disposed of in year 9 represent 7, the remaining 100 shares which were is the 1 000 shares purchased in year 3. res were disposed of within the five-year for safe haven status under section 9B.
+- (a) the 400 shares disposed of in year 8 will represent affected shares under the FIFO method, as they form part of the 500 shares purchased in year 1 and were thus held for a continuous period of at least five years; and - (b) only 1 100 of the 1 400 shares disposed of in year 9 represent affected shares, namely, the remaining 100 shares which were purchased in year 1 plus the 1 000 shares purchased in year 3.
+The remaining 300 shares were disposed of within the five-year period and do not qualify for safe-haven status under section 9B.